Samucahub/WhatIf/README.md

 **WhatIf?** is a comprehensive automated reconnaissance and vulnerability scanning tool designed for security professionals, penetration testers, and ethical hackers.

-> ⚠️ **WARNING**: This tool is for authorized security testing and educational purposes only.
+> ⚠️ **WARNING**: This tool is for authorized security testing purposes only.
 Always obtain proper authorization before scanning any systems.

 ## ✨ Features